 As employee behavior continues to shift toward mobile, here are five ways your HR department can capitalize on the trend:

-As the workforce becomes increasingly mobile-oriented, a mobile-first strategy has the potential to keep your employees engaged, increase their productivity, and strengthen your employer brand.
+As the workforce becomes increasingly mobile-oriented, a well-developed HR mobile strategy has the potential to keep your employees engaged, increase their productivity, and strengthen your employer brand.

 So what’s the key to achieving these lofty goals?
 Look for companies that build their apps with the user experience in mind rather than simply tacking an app onto an existing process.